Shilpa Shetty to walk for Monisha Jaising at ICW 2017

 Jaising is set to unfold her most colossal collection "Opera" at the fashion gala on July 28 at the Taj Palace hotel, here and the designer says that the actress is the only one who will do justice to her show.

 "As soon as I met Shilpa, it immediately struck me that she is the only one to do justice to the showstopper ensemble.
 Not only is she stunningly beautiful, but also one of the fittest actresses in the industry.
-She is the ultimate Monisha Jaising woman," she told.
+She is the ultimate Monisha Jaising woman," she told IANS.

 The seven-day fashion event will start on July 24.